-In reality, the data mining process is the analysis of large sets of information, or big data, for pattern recognition.
-Data mining is an essential process in data science because it enables data scientists to ask the right questions.
+Data reveals insights, making it a precious commodity for businesses that work to monetise it with the help of data mining specialists.
+Data mining is the analysis of large sets of information, or big data, for pattern recognition.
+It is an essential process in data science because it enables data scientists to ask the right questions.

-You might be familiar with some of the data mining tools and techniques, which include classification, clustering, regression, association rules, outer detection, sequential patterns, and prediction.
-Some of these techniques are also used in data analysis, statistics, and mathematics.
+You might be familiar with some of the data mining tools and techniques, which include:

 According to the CRISP-DM framework, the data mining framework was published by a project led by a consortium of five companies in 1996.

-There are six stages under the CRIS-DM framework, although the order can be changed, and it’s not uncommon to go back and forward between them.
+There are six stages under the CRISP-DM framework, although the order can be changed, and it’s not uncommon to go back and forward between them.

 The major phases of CRISP-DM are:

-The time required for data preparation, the third phase of data mining can be up to 80 per cent of the time for the entire project.
-This is because raw data from different sources can vary in quality – but it all needs to be cleaned, transformed, formatted, and anonymised.
+The time required for data preparation, the third phase of data mining can comprise up to 80 per cent of the time it takes to complete the entire project.
+This is because raw data from different sources can vary in quality – but it all needs to be cleaned, transformed, formatted and anonymised.

-The simple difference between data mining and data science is that data mining is just one part of data science.
+There is one simple difference between data science and data mining: data mining is just one part of data science.

-Beyond data mining, data scientists are building machine learning models and applying them in a variety of settings.
-You may be familiar with machine learning on websites like Amazon, which recommends other products you may be interested in, based on your purchase.
+Beyond data mining, data scientists build machine learning models and apply them in a variety of settings.
+You may be familiar with machine learning on websites like Amazon, which recommends other products you may be interested in based on your purchases.

 But that’s not all that Amazon’s machine learning is recommending.